Back to blog

 What Lenders Look For

-Lenders review reserve studies (and reserve funding levels) as part of the condo project approval process.
+Lenders review reserve studies and funding levels as part of the condo project approval process.
 Fannie Mae and Freddie Mac guidelines include:

-• Budget allocation: At least 10% of the budget should be allocated to reserves (this is a minimum — adequate funding usually requires much more)
+• Budget allocation: at least 10% of the budget should go to reserves.
+That's a minimum.
+Adequate funding usually requires much more.

-• No significant deferred maintenance: The project shouldn't have maintenance issues that would affect safety, soundness, or habitability
+• No significant deferred maintenance: the project shouldn't have maintenance issues affecting safety, soundness, or habitability.

-Communities with severely underfunded reserves may fail condo project review, meaning buyers can't get conventional financing.
-This is becoming more common as lenders scrutinize reserves more carefully post-Surfside.
+Communities with severely underfunded reserves may fail condo project review, which means buyers can't get conventional financing.
+This is becoming more common as lenders look harder at reserves post-Surfside.

 The Special Assessment Calculation

-When reserves are insufficient, special assessments fill the gap.
-The math is simple and often painful.
+When reserves fall short, special assessments fill the gap.
+The math is simple.
+And often painful.

-Boards typically offer payment plans — 12 monthly installments, for example — but the full amount is owed regardless.
+Boards typically offer payment plans, maybe 12 monthly installments, but the full amount is owed regardless.
 An owner who can't pay faces late fees, liens, and potentially foreclosure.

-Now multiply that by the three or four other components that are also underfunded, and you can see how special assessments in poorly funded communities can reach $30,000-$50,000 per unit.
+Now multiply that by three or four other components that are also underfunded.
+You can see how special assessments in poorly funded communities reach $30,000 to $50,000 per unit.
+I've seen it happen.

 Check the percent funded.
 Look at the upcoming expenses.
 Compare the reserve contribution to the recommendation.
 Ten minutes with the reserve study can save you from a $20,000 surprise.